artem-zyktin/logger/README.md

     FileSocketLogger  fs_logger; // call FilePolicy::init() and
                                  // SocketPolicy::init() for
                                  // FileSocketLogger
-    FileFileLogging ff_logger; // call FilePolicy::init() twice and
+    FileFileLogging ff_logger; // call FilePolicy::init() twice
-                               // vall FilePoicy::release() twice
-} // call FilePolicy::release() twice
+} // call FilePolicy::release() tree times
-  // (once from FileLogger and once more time for FileSocketLogger)
+  // (once from FileLogger, from FileSocketLogger and one more time from FileFileLogging)
   // and SocketPolicy::release once
 ```